openframeworks/ofBook/chapters/game_design/chapter.md

 These three parameters will allow the developer to, second-by-second, tailor the difficulty of the game to the individual playing it.

 Let’s start with our testApp.
 There are a few things we definitely know we’ll want classes for, so make corresponding .h and .cpp files for Player, Bullet, Life, Enemy, and LevelController.
-Remember to `#include “ofMain.h”` in each of those classes, and to include the .h file of each of those classes in `testApp.h`.
+Remember to `#include "ofMain.h"` in each of those classes, and to include the .h file of each of those classes in `testApp.h`.

 ###Gamestates

 First let’s create the basic structure of our game.
 Games typically have at least three parts: a start screen, the game itself, and an end screen.
 We need to keep track of which section of the game we’re in, which we’ll do using a variable called a game state.
-In this example, our game state variable is a string, and the three parts of our game are `“start”`, `“game”`, and `“end”`.
+In this example, our game state variable is a string, and the three parts of our game are `"start"`, `"game"`, and `"end"`.
 Let’s add a score and a player at this point as well.
 ```
 string game_state;
 int score;